-Eq.
-(6) represents the immediate first-stage constraints, those that involve only the variables that cannot be delayed.
-Eq.
-(7) denotes the second-stage constraints for each state of crop yields.
-In Eq.
-(8) activity revenues of first- and second-stage decision variables are linked to the accounting of the final net incomes for each state of crop yields s and season t.
-The net incomes are transferred into expected utility in the non-linear objective function (Eq.
-5).
+Equation (6) represents the immediate first-stage constraints, those that involve only the variables that cannot be delayed.
+Equation (7) denotes the second-stage constraints for each state of crop yields.
+In Equation (8) activity incomes of first- and second-stage decision variables are linked to the accounting of the final uncertain net incomes for each state of crop yields s and season t.
+The net incomes are transferred into expected utility in the non-linear objective function (Equation 5).

 The matrix developed comprised about 380 activities and 350 constraints.
 It was solved using GAMS/CONOPT3.
-Because this software does not include a parametric programming option, solutions were obtained for stepwise variation in r (cf. Eq.
-1).
+Because this software does not include a parametric programming option, solutions were obtained for stepwise variation in r (cf. Equation 1).

-2.5.
 Stochastic efficiency analysis

 Hardaker et al. (1991) proposed that the efficient solution within the range $r_L \le r \le r_U$ of the UEP is identical with the concept of stochastic dominance with respect to a function (Meyer, 1977), or the alternative concept stochastic efficiency with respect to a function (SERF) (Hardaker et al., 2004b).
-The general rule for SERF analysis is that the efficient set contains only those alternatives that have the highest expected utility (measured as certainty equivalents4) for some value of r in the relevant range between r_L and r_U .
-In a utility-efficient stochastic programming model the efficient frontier is directly obtained.
+The general rule for SERF analysis is that the efficient set contains only those alternatives that have the highest expected utility (measured as certainty equivalents2) for some value of r in the relevant range between r_L and r_U .
+In contrast to a simulation model, in an optimisation model as UEP the efficient front is directly obtained.
 The SERF procedure can, inter alia, be used to rank various policy alternatives and farm strategies.

-Anderson and Dillon (1992) proposed a classification of degrees of risk aversion, based on the relative risk aversion with respect to wealth $r_r(w)$ in the range 0.5 (hardly risk-averse at all) to about 4 (very risk-averse).
-If the coefficient of absolute risk aversion with respect to wealth $r_a(w)$ is needed, we can use $r_a(w) = r_r(w)/w$ (Arrow, 1965).
-In this paper, we do not consider utility and risk aversion in terms of wealth, but in terms of transitory income (i.e., a bad or good result in one year has little or no effect on the probability distribution of income in subsequent years, cf. Friedman (1957)).
-Since we use a negative exponential utility function in terms of transitory income, z, we need a relationship between $r_r(w)$ and $r_a(z)$.
+Anderson and Dillon (1992) proposed a classification of degrees of risk aversion, based on the relative risk aversion with respect to wealth $r_r(W)$ in the range 0.5 (hardly risk-averse at all) to about 4 (very risk-averse).
+If the coefficient of absolute risk aversion with respect to wealth $r_a(W)$ is needed, we can use $r_a(W) = r_r(W)/W$ (Arrow, 1965).
+In this paper, we do not consider utility and risk aversion in terms of wealth, but in terms of transitory income.
+Since we use a negative exponential utility function in terms of transitory income, z, we need a relationship between $r_r(W)$ and $r_a(z)$.
 Assuming asset integration, Hardaker et al. (2004a) show that:

-$$r_a(z) = r_r(w)/w \tag{10}$$
+$$r{a}(z) = r{r}(W)/W \tag{10}$$